Search the Community

-"HMS Neptune was a 98-gun second rate ship of the line of the Royal Navy.
+SirSamuelHood posted a topic in Ships of the line"HMS Neptune was a 98-gun second rate ship of the line of the Royal Navy.
 She served on a number of stations during the French Revolutionary and Napoleonic Wars and was present at the Battle of Trafalgar in 1805.
 Neptune was built during the early years of the war with Revolutionary France and was launched in 1797.
 She almost immediately became caught up in the events of the mutiny at the Nore, and was one of a few loyal ships tasked with attacking mutinous vessels if they could not be brought to order.
 The mutiny died out before this became necessary and Neptune joined the Channel Fleet.
 She moved to the Mediterranean in 1799, spending the rest of the French Revolutionary Wars in operations with Vice-Admiral Lord Keith's fleet.
 After refitting, and spending time on blockades, she formed part of Lord Nelson's fleet at the Battle of Trafalgar, and was heavily involved in the fighting."
 "In the British Royal Navy, a second rate was a ship of the line which by the start of the 18th century mounted 90 to 98 guns on three gun decks; earlier 17th-century second rates had fewer guns and were originally two-deckers or had only partially armed third gun decks.
 The term in no way implied that they were of inferior quality.
 They were essentially smaller and hence cheaper versions of the three-decker first rates.
 Like the first rates, they fought in the line of battle, but unlike the first rates, which were considered too valuable to risk in distant stations, the second rates often served also in major overseas stations as flagships.
 They had a reputation for poor handling and slow sailing."

-http://www.bbc.com/news/uk-england-30926084 Ladies and Gentlemen, here is a rather heart wrenching look into one of our favorite ships.
+William the Drake posted a topic in Tavernhttp://www.bbc.com/news/uk-england-30926084 Ladies and Gentlemen, here is a rather heart wrenching look into one of our favorite ships.
 But so it for a great and rather old titan.
 It is however an interesting look into the guts and under-skin of her.
 Here's hoping that they can get things taken care of.